datarobot/datarobot-user-models/model_templates/proxy_model_datarobot/README.md

 resource settings.
 In addition, there will be several runtime parameters that will need to be filled in with the appropriate information.

-## To run locally using 'drum'
+## Run locally with `drum`

-You'll need to create a _values file_ that sets overrides for the parameters defined in this example.
+Create a _values file_ to set overrides for the parameters defined in this example.
 An example could look as follows:

 ```yaml